grafana/grafana-llm-app/README.md

 - Bump version in `packages/grafana-llm-app/package.json` (e.g., 0.2.0 to 0.2.1)
 - Add notes to changelog describing changes since last release
 - Merge PR for a branch containing those changes into main
+- Trigger "Plugin Release" from the Actions tab on Github.

+### NPM Release
+This is for the npm package `@grafana/llm`.
+- Bump version in `packages/grafana-llm-frontend/package.json` (e.g., 0.2.0 to 0.2.1)
-- Trigger release from "actions" tab on Github.
+- Trigger "NPM Release" action from the Actions tab on Github.

 ### llmclient Release
-- Push a new tag to the repo (e.g., `git tag -a 0.X.X -m "llmclient v0.X.X release"`)
+- Push a new tag to the repo (e.g., `git tag -a llmclient/v0.X.X -m "llmclient v0.X.X release"`)